balena-io/balena-cli/INSTALL.md

 The npm installation involves building native (platform-specific) binary modules, which require some additional development tools to be installed first:

-* Node.js version 6 or above (**soon version 8 or above**)
+* Node.js version 8 or 10 (v12 has not been thoroughly tested yet)
 * Python 2.7
 * g++ compiler
 * make
 * git
-* Under Windows, the `windows-build-tools` npm package should be installed too, running the following command in an administrator console (available as 'Command Prompt (Admin)' when pressing Windows+X in Windows 7+) :
+* On Windows, the `windows-build-tools` npm package should be installed too, running the following command in an administrator console (available as "Command Prompt (Admin)" or "Windows PowerShell (Admin)" when typing Windows+X):
   `npm install -g --production windows-build-tools`

 With those in place, the CLI installation command is: